Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Numerical results

 \begin{itemize} \item Initial vorticity field: $\omega(\mathrm{x}, t_0=30)$ from the high-fidelity dataset \item Deterministic forcing: $f(\mathrm{x}) = 0.1 (\sin(2\pi(x+y)) + \cos(2\pi(x+y)))$ \item Viscosity coefficient: $\nu = 10^{-3}$ \end{itemize}

 To optimize computational efficiency while maintaining physical accuracy, closure terms are generated every 5 physical timesteps rather than at every integration step.
-The reverse diffusion process uses an adaptive schedule with 10 timesteps initialized at $\text{T} = 0.1$, as described in Section~\ref{sssec: CDM}.
+The reverse diffusion process uses an adaptive schedule with 10 timesteps and maximum sampling time $T_\text{sample}=0.1$, as described in Section~\ref{sssec: CDM}.
 For implementation, we evaluate two stochastic closure models (P-CDM and joint L-CDM) using two integration strategies:

-\begin{enumerate} \item \textbf{Per-sample simulation}: At each evaluation time step, a single sample $\hat{H}(\mathbf{x}, t)$ is drawn from the conditional distribution $p(H|\omega)$.
+\begin{enumerate} \item \textbf{Per-sample simulation}: At each evaluation time step, a single sample $\hat{H}(\mathbf{x}, t)$ is drawn from the conditional distribution $p(H\mid\omega)$.
 We independently simulate $N_e=1000$ such trajectories, and report the mean and standard deviation of the resulting prediction errors.

-\item \textbf{Ensemble-mean simulation}: At each evaluation time step, multiple samples $\{\hat{H}_i(\mathbf{x}, t)\}_{i=1}^{N_e}$ are drawn from $p(H|\omega)$, and their ensemble average $\bar{H}(\mathbf{x}, t) = \frac{1}{N_e} \sum_{i=1}^{N_e} \hat{H}_i(\mathbf{x}, t)$ is used.
+\item \textbf{Ensemble-mean simulation}: At each evaluation time step, multiple samples $\{\hat{H}_i(\mathbf{x}, t)\}_{i=1}^{N_e}$ are drawn from $p(H\mid\omega)$, and their ensemble average $\bar{H}(\mathbf{x}, t) = \frac{1}{N_e} \sum_{i=1}^{N_e} \hat{H}_i(\mathbf{x}, t)$ is used.
 Here, $N_e = 1000$. \end{enumerate}

 Figure~\ref{fig: surrogate_H} presents a comparative visualization of vorticity fields at different simulation times.
 Three configurations are shown: (i) ground truth high-fidelity solution, (ii) simulation that neglects the closure term, and (iii) simulation with the joint L-CDM ensemble-mean closure.
 The uncorrected simulation exhibits progressive degradation in solution fidelity, with substantial deviations in both the overall structure and the intensity becoming apparent beyond $t=35$.
 In contrast, the joint L-CDM closure simulation maintains a good agreement with the reference solution throughout the whole time integration period.
 Table~\ref{tab: simulation_metrics} and Fig.~\ref{fig: MSE_RE_Comparison} quantitatively confirm the good simulation performance of using the diffusion models to generate the stochastic closure term.
 The uncorrected model rapidly deviates from the ground truth, reaching a relative error of 81.6\% by $t=50$, indicating that the closure term is important in terms of achieving a good quantitative agreement of the simulated results with the true system.
 In contrast, both closure models maintain significantly better accuracy throughout the simulation period, with relative errors remaining below 15\% for single-trajectory simulations and below 10\% for ensemble simulations.